tezos-commons/baseDAO/README.md

 BaseDAO is a generic smart contract on Tezos that enables a community to collectively govern resources, registries, or rules.

-The contract enables the creator to customize their DAO based on a number of attributes, and uses a ‘decision lambda’ to specify arbitrary code that can be governed by a DAO’s proposals.
+The contract enables the creator to customize their DAO based on a number of attributes, and uses a ‘decision lambda’ to specify arbitrary code that can be governed by DAO’s proposals.
 BaseDAO also includes Permit (TZIP-017) to enable off-chain voting.

 This repository provides: